rubemalmeida/meet-timer/README.md

 # Google Meet Timer Extension

-A Chrome extension that adds a customizable timer to Google Meet sessions, helping you keep track of meeting duration with visual alerts.
+A Chrome extension that adds a customizable timer to Google Meet sessions and Google Slides presentations, helping you keep track of meeting duration and presentation time with visual alerts.

 ## Features

-- **Visible Timer Display**: Shows a timer in the top-left corner of Google Meet pages
+- **Visible Timer Display**: Shows a timer in the top-left corner of Google Meet pages and Google Slides presentations
+- **Cross-Platform Support**: Works on both Google Meet and Google Slides for seamless presentation timing
 - **Customizable Duration**: Set target meeting duration in minutes
 - **Visual Alert**: Timer blinks when the target time is reached
-- **Persistent State**: Timer continues running even if you navigate between Meet rooms
+- **Persistent State**: Timer continues running even if you navigate between Meet rooms or presentation slides
 - **Start/Pause/Reset Controls**: Full control over timer functionality
+- **Presentation Mode**: Enhanced visibility when presenting with screen sharing
 - **Cross-Browser Support**: Compatible with Chrome, Edge, and other Chromium-based browsers

 ## Installation